-With push for referendum, debate over Seattle head tax hits the streets
+Head-tax fight hits Seattle’s streets as referendum campaign faces deadline

 “To turn his back on the city that made him rich, with a crisis as large as it is, is shameful,” she said.

 With the struggle heating up, the campaigns have accused each other of dirty tricks and reported shouting and harassment.
-Daryl Manassa, who sells newspapers for the Real Change Homeless Empowerment Project outside a Rainier Avenue South supermarket, said a paid signature collector hassled him and his customers recently.
+Darryl Manassa, who sells newspapers for the Real Change Homeless Empowerment Project outside a Rainier Avenue South supermarket, said a paid signature collector hassled him and his customers recently.

 There were no such problems at the Columbia City farmers market, but Bring Seattle Home volunteer Sue Hodes was ready to vent about her experiences elsewhere.